How about a mini tiny house community you can put together yourself with a small group of people and as little money as possible?

 I got one response so far and it was another tiny house person interested in the same thing!

 As I was emailing back and forth with her I got to thinking about a simpler way to create a tiny house community.
 I’ve been thinking about this a lot especially since Jay Shafer’s announcement of a tiny village in progress.
+Unfortunately, that never came to pass.
+But maybe someday it will still happen.

-Estate Neighborhoods for Mini Tiny House Community?
+Estate Neighborhoods for Mini Tiny House Communities?

 Most towns and cities have areas that are commonly called Estates where most of the time you can park, live or camp in an RV in the backyard as long as there is a home that meets code on the property.